CloudsDocker/cloudsdocker.github.io/source/_posts/2019-02-26-TLS-SSL-HTTPS.md

 Public Verify Key - Used to verify that a message was, in fact, signed by me.

-How do I request an Internal SSL Certificate?

-Expand/Collapse panel display
-To request or renew an internal SSL certificate go to the Venafi (Aperture) portal and log on with your NAB network ID and password.

-Venafi Trust Protection Platform

-Venafi is a made-up word created by combining two Latin roots—Vena (vein or root) and Fides (trust or faith).
-Venafi secures the root of trust—the encryption keys and certificates.

 https://en.wikipedia.org/wiki/Savvis

 Savvis - Wikipedia